boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       possible to implement 5G Network Slicing without TN Slicing, as explained in the next section.

-      TN Slicing is implemented using IETF technologies as described in
+      TN slicing implemented using IETF technologies is described in
       {{!I-D.ietf-teas-ietf-network-slices}}.

       Although IETF Network Slices can be use more generally, the term "IETF Network Slice" (IETF NS, or INS in short) is used in this document to